-To maintain a switching frequency above the audible range, the FAN2356 clamps the switching frequency to a minimum value of 18 kHz.
+To maintain a switching frequency above the audible range, the FAN2365 clamps the switching frequency to a minimum value of 18 kHz.
 The LS MOSFET is turned on to discharge the output and trigger a new PWM cycle.
-The minimum frequency clamp is disabled during soft-start.

 Protection Features